18%

 • Apply during early root establishment or transplanting

-• Reapply every 2–4 weeks depending on crop cycle and stress level
+• Reapply every 2 to 4 weeks depending on crop cycle and stress level

 Application Method: